aoyagiis/aoyagiis/README.md

 - esther or es !?
 - all prns + neos... he/him the most
-- unlabeled transmasculine
+- dollgender transmasculine
-- lithflux demisexual + cinthean
+- hostiamantic demisexual + cinthean
 - akitoya enthusiast. /hj
  -
 - if i'm afk on pt (like usual,,,) feel free to whisp me something!